wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-pid-controller.rst

 Step 2: Feedforward, then FeedBack
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Tuning with only feedback can produce reasonable results in many cases.
 However, there is an easier way.
-Rather than starting with feedback, start by
+Rather than starting with feedback, start by calibrating an appropriate feedforward value.

 Perform the following: